Using getStaticProps with CMS Data

 Return a Clean Page Model

-- strings are present
+- required strings are present

 - optional fields are explicit

-- related content is filtered
+- related entries are filtered